 How you make eye contact is an essential form of non-verbal communication.
 For instance, looking at someone’s face and making strong eye contact demonstrates respect and interest.
 Additionally, eye contact is used for initiating and regulating conversations.
 Lastly, an important point to note is that eye contact is particularly important for people who have hearing loss, as it aids in lip-reading.

 What can affect our non-verbal communication

-- Pay attention to your non-verbal cues.
-Pay full attention to the person you are communicating with, and show them you are ‘present’ during the conversation.
-This non-verbal cue can be achieved by leaning slightly forward to the speaker, keeping eye contact, and maintaining an open and relaxed posture.
+- Pay full attention to the person you are communicating with, and show them you are ‘present’ during the conversation.
+You can do this through simple cues, such as facing your body towards the speaker, keeping proper eye contact, and maintaining an open and relaxed posture.

 - Don’t be shy to ask the speaker questions.
-If you are confused about a speaker’s non-verbal cues, ask them to clarify their message.
+If you are unsure about what the person wants to convey, it’s okay to slow down and ask them.

 Non-verbal communication and hearing loss

 Verbal and non-verbal communication are important ways of sharing messages and emotions with others.
 This can ring especially true for individuals experiencing hearing loss.
 However, research has found that hearing-impaired individuals are better at understanding non-verbal communication cues than normal hearing individuals.
 One reason for this is that many individuals experiencing hearing loss may rely on sign language and speechreading.

 Hearing loss affects your ability to obtain and interpret information from verbal information.
 Speechreading integrates verbal communication (if the person is experiencing partial hearing loss or wearing hearing aids) with visual information from non-verbal communication to better understand what someone is conveying.
 During speechreading, the listener pays attention to the speaker’s gestures, facial expressions, and body language.
 These non-verbal communication cues provide additional information and context that makes it easier for someone experiencing hearing loss to interpret and understand a conversation.